rita-barbosa/LAPR5-2425/docs/sprint-2/1220683/us-6.1.3/readme.md

 When a surgery is happening, the 3D visualization must adequately represent its occupation by displaying a patient laid down on the surgical table.

-Each room must have a tooltip with the indication of the room ID and, when a surgery is happening, with the operation type and request basic information.
+Each room must have a sprite with the indication of the room ID and, when a surgery is happening, with the operation type and request basic information (Operation name, start time and end time).

 This tooltip should link to a more complex view of that surgery.

 This simulation must also contain a clock which the user can set its time, not making it dependent on a machine's clock.
 The rooms occupation must be represented accordingly.

-If the operation schedule is updated, then the 3D representation must be in-sync.
+If the operation schedule is updated, then the 3D representation must be in-sync (this can happen on a page reload).

 ## 4. Design